 Note that the monthly premium you pay usually won’t change throughout the term, unless you choose to adjust the level of cover.

 This will depend on the terms of your plan.
 Each provider may have slightly different criteria for a payout.

 Usually, providers will issue the payout shortly after diagnosis of the critical illness, unless you pass away in the 10-14 days immediately after your diagnosis.

-Which is the right protection policy for me?If you’re not sure which kind of cover is right for you, make an appointment to discuss your options with a Financial Consultant.
+Which is the right protection policy for me?If you’re not sure which kind of cover is right for you, make an appointment to discuss your options with a Specialist Financial Adviser.
 They’ll review your financial situation and make a recommendation tailored for you.